 Research

 Our research integrates social, political, and environmental psychology with judgment and decision making.
-We employ laboratory experiments, surveys, and field studies to investigate how cognitive, emotional, and social dynamics influence attitudes towards critical issues like climate change and political polarization.
-Our interdisciplinary approach involves collaboration with fields such as business, economics, engineering and political science.
+We use laboratory experiments, surveys, and field studies to investigate how cognitive, emotional, and social dynamics influence attitudes towards pressing issues like climate change, political polarization, and public health.
+Our interdisciplinary approach involves collaboration with fields such as business, economics, engineering, and political science.
 We have been continuously funded by theNational Science Foundation.

 Current Projects